 You, as the landlord, have a lot of responsibilities and obligations.
 Local landlord-tenant legislation imposes these responsibilities on you, but it's a good idea to reiterate them in the lease to make sure that the tenant understands them.
 You should also be aware that the tenant has some obligations as well that they should meet.

-Most of the responsibilities of a landlord revolve around keeping the property in a habitable and livable condition.
+Most of the responsibilities of both local and long-distance landlords revolve around keeping the property in a habitable and livable condition.
 You can also be compelled to make sure repairs are within a particular amount of time after they've been reported to you.

 Late Fees & Applicable Penalties